 Expulsion of a Member

 A membership may be rendered null and void for cause after the exhaustion of remedies detailed in Article II Section 3 and Article IV Section 8 by a majority or greater affirmative vote of the Board of Directors.
 Prior to any such action, of the Board email a notice of the proposed action to the member.
 The member then has ten days from receipt of the notice to file a written reply with the Secretary of the Board.
 The Board shall then consider this reply and make a final decision.
 Notice of the final termination shall be sent paid to the member by registered mail return receipt and email.
-Membership fees are forfeited for expelled members.
+Membership fees and annual dues are forfeited for expelled members.

 ARTICLE V – DUTIES OF OFFICERS

-Board members of the Association are President, Vice President of Membership, Facilities Chair, Social Media Chair, Swim Activities Chair, Treasurer and Secretary.
-Each Board member shall serve for a two-year term and the number of terms is not limited.
+Officers of the Association are President, Membership Chair, Facilities Chair, Facilities Co-Chair, Social Media & Swim Activities Chair, Treasurer and Secretary.
+Each officer shall serve for a two-year minimum term and the number of terms is not limited.
 No person may hold more than one office at a time unless there are positions left unfilled.
-Board members must hold a current membership in the Association.
+Officers must hold a current membership in the Association and have paid the membership fee.
+Duties may be re-assigned to another officer if both parties are in agreement.

 President